m-lab/website/_pages/privacy.md

 # M-Lab Privacy Policy
 {:.no_toc}

-This Policy was last modified on `August 4, 2017`
+This Policy was last modified on _August 4, 2017_

 * Table of Contents
 {:toc}